Continuous improvement (aka kaizen) is one of Splento’s Core Values.

 As our organization grows, our stakeholders know less and less about what’s going on at Camp Splento.
 We don’t have a PR & Comms department yet, which means it is my primary duty to keep all stakeholders updated.

-There are several ways I can improve at these noble endeavours.
+There are several ways I can improve my progress on these crucial endeavours.

 (A) Reading.
 I’ll continue reading 2-4 books a month aimed specifically at these topics.